zumasys/docs/site/smartsuite/release-notes/2021-april/README.md

 ## Textbooks

-* Created a utility to un-post Sales to Wholesalers
+* We have added utility to un-post Sales to Wholesalers

 ## TotaLink (Credit-Cards)

-* Some Merchants are experiencing device reboots around 4pm daily.
+* Some Merchants are experiencing pinpad device reboots around 4pm daily.
 The issue has been brought up with the bank for new orders however, devices received recently maybe effected
-* Time and date adjustment instructions can be found on the [training site](https://training.total-computing.com/dwkb/tech-update/) to manually adjust the time and date on your device
+* Time and date adjustment instructions can be found on the [training site](https://training.total-computing.com/dwkb/tech-update/) to manually adjust the time on your device
   * IPP320
   * IPP350
   * iSMP4 (wireless)
   * ISC-250 Touch
-* Updated payment devices and payment interfaces to conform with PTPE, Contactless, NFC, Chip, PIN Debit, and digital wallets.
-Please contact [sales@total-computing.com](mailto:sales@total-computing.com) or your account representative for additional information.
+* New payment devices and interfaces that conform with current PCI P2PE guidelines, Contactless, NFC, Chip, PIN Debit, and digital wallets are now available.
+Please contact [sales@total-computing.com](mailto:sales@total-computing.com)

     > May require processor and/or equipment upgrade